Accessing the ServiceNow Data in Snowflake¶

 that contains the same data astable_name__view

-as well as rows for records that have been deleted in ServiceNow.A table
+as well as rows for records that have been deleted in ServiceNow®.

 Note

-After you start the connector, it might take some time for the views to be created.
+After starting the connector, it may take some time for the views to be created.

-The creation of the views relies on data in the ServiceNow
+View creation depends on data in the ServiceNow®

 sys_db_object